gkelle/ansible-role-edgeos-firewall/README.md

       - local-zone
 ```

+`firewall_rules_<zone_name>`: A list containing firewall rules.
+Works the same way as `firewall_rules`, but allows you to use the zone name in the variable.
+Handy for organization and splitting rule sets into multiple yaml files.

 `global_firewall_settings`: A list of settings that get applied to all firewall rule sets and firewall rules.
 (Default: empty list)

 Example: